 Roseau and the South-West

 More importantly, this is where you’ll find the highest concentration of restaurant, bars and shops as well as minibuses going to all other parts of the island.
-Thus, even without your own set of wheels Roseau makes a good base for exploring Dominica.
-There’s a broad array of hotels and guest houses for every budget
+This means that even without your own set of wheels, Roseau makes a good base for exploring Dominica.
+There’s a decent number of hotels and guest houses for every budget.

 Portsmouth and the North-West